DataBiosphere/toil/docs/gettingStarted/quickStart.rst

 Running a basic workflow
 ------------------------

-A Toil workflow can be run with just three steps.
+A Toil workflow can be run with just three steps:

 1. Install Toil (see :ref:`installation-ref`)

-2. Copy and paste the following code block into ``helloWorld.py``:
+2. Copy and paste the following code block into a new file called ``helloWorld.py``:

    .. code-block:: python